-The Pittsburgh Steelers offseason is now officially underway as of Sunday night and between now and the start of the 2021 league year in March the team will need to make several decisions regarding the players scheduled to become free agents.
-In this post, we’ll look at the two Steelers players currently scheduled to become restricted free agents at the start of the new league year.
+The Pittsburgh Steelers offseason is now officially underway as of this past Sunday night and between now and the start of the 2022 league year in March the team will need to make several decisions regarding the players scheduled to become free agents.
+In this post, we’ll look at the three Steelers players currently scheduled to become restricted free agents at the start of the new league year.

 Restricted free agent (RFA): A player with three accrued seasons and an expired contract.
 RFAs are free to negotiate and sign with any team, but their original team can offer them one of various qualifying offers (“tenders”) that come with the right of first refusal and/or draft-pick compensation.
 If the tender is withdrawn by a team, the RFA becomes an unrestricted free agent.